Joiy908/file_transfer_py/README.md

    flask run --host=0.0.0.0 --port=8080
    ```

-4. Open the `your-local-ip:8080` (replace thiwith your own ip show in the terminal like`192.168.0.123:8080`) in your web browser and other brosers in the same WLAN.
+4. Open the `your-local-ip:8080` (replace this with your own ip show in the terminal like`192.168.0.123:8080`) in your web browser and other browsers in the same WLAN.

 ## Usage